NicolasSoroka/NicolasSoroka/README.md

 ## About me

-I earned my programming degree from UTN University and have cultivated extensive industry experience across a diverse range of projects.
-My commitment to growth is evident through my active participation in workshops, industry gatherings, and a constant pursuit of the latest technologies, all geared towards elevating my skills in software development
+I've got a programming degree from UTN University and have been diving deep into the industry, working on all sorts of cool projects.
+I'm big on leveling up my skills, you'll often find me at workshops and meetups soaking up the latest in tech to keep my software development game strong.

 🔗 Linkedin: https://www.linkedin.com/in/nsrka